“One has a moral responsibility to disobey unjust laws.” -Martin Luther King Jr.

 “We’d be more than glad to work with Congress if there is a desire to look at and reexamine how the drug is scheduled, as I said there is a great degree of expertise that exists in Congress.
 It is something that ultimately Congress would have to change, and I think that our administration would be glad to work with Congress if such a proposal were made.”

 This statement was made by Attorney General Eric Holder on April 4 of this year.
 Clearly, 18 members of Congress sending formal requests for action in the previous months, represents just the proposal that this statement suggests has yet to be made.
-Under the federal Controlled Substances Act, the attorney general has the authority to “remove any drug or other substance from the schedules if he finds that the drug or other substance does not meet the requirements for inclusion in any schedule.”
-This also contradicts his previous statement, that Congress must ultimately make the decision.

 “The truly scary thing about undiscovered lies is that they have a greater capacity to diminish us than exposed ones.
 They erode our strength, our self-esteem, our very foundation.” - Cheryl Hughes